hardik-atri/Semantic-Segmentation-MultiClass/README.md

 ## Preprocessing
 1. Load the images and masks from the dataset.
 2. Store the paths of the images and masks in a data frame.
-3. Perform preprocessing ( resize to 256 * 256 ) on the images and masks.
+3. Perform preprocessing ( read and resize to 256 * 256 ) on the images and masks.
 4. Find all the unique classes in the masked image ( different int values ) and replace them with continues series starting from 0.

 ## Data Normalization